 Yes, the no contact rule works.
 It is the single most effective action you can take to get your ex back or to move on after a devastating breakup.

-My inability to control my emotional impulse led me down a path of more drama and unnecessary pain.
+My inability to control my emotional impulses led me down a path of more drama and unnecessary pain.

 All I had to do was be indifferent.
-By indifferent, I mean take the stance of inaction.
+By indifferent, I mean taking the stance of inaction.

 But as a person, I’ve always been wired to believe that with action, I can fix any situation.
 I was unable to surrender myself to a greater power or the story that was written for me.

 I kept interfering and intervening with my own healing process.

 In return, this drove my ex further away.
 It also brought an immense amount of pain and baggage into my life.

 Thankfully, after some reflection and in-depth conversations with my best friend, I stopped taking action.
 Correction: I made a choice to take no action.
 I let things be and initiated the no contact rule.